rkandekar/githubtest/README.md

-git add firstGit.py # it will add firstGit.py file to staging area.Later staging area will be used to commit files when you run git commit git status # now the firstGit.py will show as green. means firstGit.py is in staging area and ready to commit git commit -m # will take all green marked file firstGit.py commit locally
+git add firstGit.py # it will add firstGit.py file to staging area.Later staging area will be used to commit files when you run git commit git status # now the firstGit.py will show as green. means firstGit.py is in staging area and ready to commit git commit -m # will take all green marked file firstGit.py commit locally git config --global user.email "rkandekar@gmail.com" # it might also ask for login with github user first time git log # gives all history logs clear # command to clear the console